 - When a decision has been made you will be notified by the agency in writing.
 You will need to bring the letter of authorisation to the State Records Office to view these records.
 In a few circumstances a copy of the permission letter may be emailed to the SRO, but ultimately it is up to the client to retain the permission letter with them while viewing restricted records in the SRO.

 - The authorisation letter should also indicate the circumstances under which copying of restricted records is permitted.

 - If access to restricted material has been granted then it will be necessary to arrange for the retrieval of the items with State Records Office staff.
 Access to the items will be in accordance with normal State Records Office procedures.
 Further information on retrievals can be found on the Retrieval Times And Requests page.

 SRO Search Room staff will only make restricted access items available to you once they have sighted the letter of authorisation giving you permission to access the relevant files.
 Therefore you must bring your letter of authorisation with you when you visit to view restricted access materials.
 Search Room staff may make a copy of your authorisation letter and this will be placed in a file at the desk for the reference of Search Room staff.

 NOTE: Microfilm copies of restricted access items can only be accessed during State Records Office opening hours

-If you require more information on how to apply for access to restricted records please feel free to contact State Records Office Enquiry Desk staff either by telephone on (08) 9427 3600, by facsimile on (08) 9427 3638, via email at email@example.com or in person.
+If you require more information on how to apply for access to restricted records please feel free to contact State Records Office Enquiry Desk staff either by telephone on (08) 9427 3600, via email at firstname.lastname@example.org or in person.